 Exploring Paris through a Camera Lens

-Last but not least, we wandered through Paris with our kids and enjoyed the shops, sights and natural beauty.
+During the rest of our visit, we wandered through Paris with our kids and enjoyed the shops, sights, and parks.

 Many of the shops in Paris are very unique, with their own style and offerings.
 This grocery shop sold fruit and vegetables, as well as fresh squeezed orange juice.